With Treatment

-We found the following listings for methadone clinic in Sanford, NC.
+We found the following listings for addiction treatment and methadone clinic in Sanford, NC.
 Are you searching for drug rehab, addiction centers and detox centers in Sanford that use Methadone, Suboxone, Buprenorphine or Subutex for opioid treatment?
-Choose a Sanford methadone clinic, suboxone clinical treatment and other medication assisted addiction clinics from our complete Sanford listings.
+Choose a Sanford methadone clinic, suboxone clinical treatment and other medication assisted addiction clinics from our Sanford listings.

 Call (866) 434-2077 for 24/7 help with treatment.

-Spectrum Recovery Inc is a methadone treatment center in Sanford, NC situated at 201 Commercial Court, 27330 zip code area.
-Spectrum Recovery Inc provides suboxone prescription and buprenorphine maintenance.
-In addition, Spectrum Recovery Inc offers case management, transportation assistance and social skills development.
-Spectrum Recovery Inc includes opioid treatment for young adults and adults.
+Spectrum Recovery Inc is a methadone treatment center in Sanford, NC located at 201 Commercial Court, 27330 zip code area.
+Spectrum Recovery Inc provides buprenorphine maintenance and suboxone prescription.
+Also, Spectrum Recovery Inc offers transportation assistance, housing services and case management.
+Spectrum Recovery Inc provides opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.